joutvhu/spring-hazelcast-distributed-lock/README.md

 # Spring Hazelcast Distributed Lock

-Example of distributed locking implementation using Hazelcast in a project and Spring Boot
+Example of distributed locking implementation using Hazelcast in a Spring Boot project.

 ## Runing